Pratik-Doshi-99/pratik-doshi-99.github.io/_posts/2024-11-08-autoencoders.md

 ![training](/images/blogs/autoencoder_val_loss.png)

+*Validation loss across different noise levels.
+The deeper the model, the worse the denoising.*

 ![output](/images/blogs/denoise_eg.png)

+*Plotting the noise in the model's output (model output - base signal) and the corrupted sample (corrupted sample - base signal) to understand how much noise was removed by the model.*

 The trained models’ performance was compared by evaluating the validation loss for each depth configuration across different noise levels.
 This analysis helps to identify the optimal depth configuration that best generalizes across varying noise intensities, balancing complexity and denoising ability.